open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-survey/index.md

 ## Detailed Insights

 ### Deployment Scale and Environment
-Our findings indicate robust use of the OTel Collector at scale, with 53.8%(100/186) of respondents deploying more than 10 collectors, and  22%(41/186) of respondents running between 2 and 5 collectors
+Our findings indicate robust use of the OTel Collector at scale, with 53.8%(100/186) of respondents deploying more than 10 collectors, 13.4%(25/186) running between 5 and 10 collectors, and 22%(41/186) running between 2 and 5 collectors.

 ![Chart showing how many otel collectors people run in their organization](deployment-scale.png)